Yury Revich: Life and career

 Born in Moscow, Revich studied with Galina Turchaninovoy from 2005 to 2009, with Victor Pikaizen, and since 2009 with Pavel Vernikov at the Konservatorium Wien.
-Amongst his awards are the first prize at the International Violin Competition "Virtuosi of the 21st Century" in Moscow and the National Prize of the Patriarch of All Russia Alexy II "Christmas Star".
-He participated in the International Charity Fund of Vladimir Spivakov.
-In May 2009, he made his debut at New York's Carnegie Hall.
+Amongst his other awards are Man of The Year by LOOK in Austria and Bernsteingeiger Award by Beethoven Center Vienna.
+His recording of music by Chevalier de Saint-Georges was listed in Billboard Top 100 Classical Charts and is part of the soundtrack of the Bridgerton series on Netflix.
+He was a scholarship holder of the Mstislav Rostropovich Foundation, participated in the International Charity Funds of Nahum Guzik and Vladimir Spivakov.
+In May 2009, he made his debut with Daniil Trifonov at New York's Carnegie Hall.

+He runs his International Multidisciplinary Festival "Festival Nights with Yury Revich" (Formerly known as Friday Nights with Yury Revich) and Project "Dreamland" and works with musicians and artists from different genres such as Martha Argerich, Ute Lemper, Steven Isserlis, William Orbit, Rupert Everett, Amos Gitai, Andrea Bocelli, Pixie Lott, Sunnyi Melles and Philipp Hochmair, Gabriel Prokofiev and others.

-He has performed at international Festivals, such as the Verbier Festival, Vladimir Spivakov's Festival in Colmar (France), the Rostropovich Festival in Baku (Azerbaijan), the Rome Chamber Music Festival, Liana Isakadze's Festival in Batumi (Georgia), the Festival of music in Kaunas (Lithuania), and the Eilat Festival in Israel.
+He has performed at international Festivals, such as the Verbier Festival, Cannes Film Festival, Sommets Musicaux de Gstaad, Rheingau Musik Festival, Al Bustan Festival in Beirut, Festival Radio France Occitanie Montpellier, Festival della Valle D'Itria in Martina Franca, Aurora Music Festival, Festspiele Mecklenburg-Vorpommern, Vladimir Spivakov's Festival in Colmar (France), the Rostropovich Festival in Baku (Azerbaijan), the Rome Chamber Music Festival, Liana Isakadze's Festival in Batumi (Georgia), the Festival of music in Kaunas (Lithuania), and the Eilat Festival in Israel.

-Revich has received several awards at international competitions for young musicians - in particular, the first prize at the International Violin Competition "Virtuosi of the 21st Century" in Moscow and the National Prize of the Patriarch of All Russia Alexy II "Christmas Star", According to TV Tsentr, French master luthier Alain Carbonare presented Revich with a Carbonare violin.
+Revich has received several awards at international competitions for young musicians – in particular, the first prize at the International Violin Competition "Virtuosi of the 21st Century" in Moscow.
+French master luthier Alain Carbonare presented Revich with a Carbonare violin.
 He won the first prize of the Guzik Foundation.
-The journalist Natalia Kolesova wrote in 2001: